DanielKinsman/security-for-the-lazy/readme.md

 ![keepass screenshot](images/keepass.png)

 The password manager I recommend is [KeePass](http://keepass.info/download.html).
 Just make sure to download the 'Classic' edition and not the 'Professional' edition which is needlessly bloated with dotnet / mono.
-On windows this means grabbing 'KeePass 1', on Linux/Mac 'KeePassX'.
+On windows this means grabbing 'KeePass 1', on Linux/Mac '[KeePassX](https://www.keepassx.org)'.
 Downloading, installing and using KeePass is fairly straightforward so I won't spell it out for you.

 **Extremely important - make your "master password" long**.
 The master password is a single point of failure, meaning that if someone else gets it, they get *all* your passwords.
 Don't use '12345'.
 Pick a sentence or a sequence of words, for example 'elevator principle mirth condiment existential vommit'.
 If your imagination fails you, pick random words [using dice and a dictionary](http://world.std.com/~reinhold/diceware.html).

-If you frequently use different computers or devices, put your password database on a USB stick or upload it to some 'cloud storage' like dropbox.
+If you frequently use different computers or devices, put your password database on a USB stick or upload it to some 'cloud storage' like DropBox.
 There's a portable version of KeePass that runs off of a USB stick, and versions for iOS, Android, and everything under the sun.
 If someone else gets their hands on your password database it doesn't matter, as long as you keep the master password safe.

 Falling for a con
 -----------------